sophialouiserdl/mon-cher-chat/README.md

 ## Project Overview

-**Mon Cher Chat** is a conversational chatbot prototype that I developed to showcase my skills in building and deploying local AI solutions. **I** chose the high-performance Large Language Model (LLM), **DeepSeek-R1**, and implemented it entirely on my local machine, using **Ollama** as the LLM runtime and **Streamlit** to build a friendly, interactive web interface.
+**Mon Cher Chat** is a conversational chatbot prototype developed for demonstrating secure, high-performance local AI deployment.
+The solution integrates the **DeepSeek-R1** Large Language Model (LLM), utilizing **Ollama** as the local runtime and **Streamlit** for the interactive web interface.

-This project is a crucial demonstration of modern LLM engineering principles.
-By prioritizing **local execution** and **data privacy**, I successfully created a blueprint for building secure, custom AI tools, which is highly relevant for enterprise applications like internal knowledge bases and secure document analysis.
-The architecture eliminates recurring cloud costs and dependencies, proving the feasibility of running powerful models affordably and securely.
+This architecture serves as a crucial demonstration of modern, cost-effective LLM engineering principles.
+By prioritizing **local execution** and **data privacy**, the system establishes a robust blueprint for building secure, custom AI tools.
+This approach is highly relevant for enterprise applications requiring stringent data privacy and regulatory compliance, such as internal knowledge management or confidential document analysis.
+The design effectively eliminates recurring cloud service costs and minimizes latency, proving the technical viability of running powerful models affordably and securely within an organization's infrastructure.

 ### 🔎 Technical Highlights

-* **Local-First Execution:** I configured the application to run entirely locally, ensuring all conversations and data remain securely on **my** machine, eliminating the need for cloud dependencies or external API calls.
-* **High-Performance LLM:** I utilized the **DeepSeek-R1** open reasoning model (1.5b variant), known for its performance comparable to leading models, such as O3 and Gemini 2.5 Pro.
+The Mon Cher Chat application is engineered for performance, privacy, and seamless operation through the following key components:

+* **Secure Local Deployment:** The entire stack—from the **DeepSeek-R1:1.5b** model to the **Streamlit UI**—is configured for local execution, ensuring **100% data privacy** and eliminating dependency on external APIs or cloud providers.
-* **Conversational Memory:** I implemented state management (`st.session_state`) to maintain the full conversation history, allowing the AI to generate coherent, context-aware responses over long dialogues.
+* **Persistent Context & Memory:** Conversational memory management is implemented via `st.session_state` to maintain the full conversation history.
+This capability allows the model to generate **coherent, context-aware responses** over long, multi-turn dialogues.
+* **High-Fidelity LLM Integration:** The system leverages **Ollama** and **LangChain** to efficiently manage the DeepSeek-R1 model, which is recognized for its advanced reasoning capabilities comparable to leading proprietary models.
-* **Custom Streamlit UI:** I developed a responsive, modern chat interface using Python, including custom HTML/CSS styling for an improved user experience.
+* **Custom User Experience:** A responsive and modern chat interface was developed using Streamlit, complemented by custom styling, ensuring a polished and intuitive user experience.

 ## 🔎 Architecture and Technologies